Arlington, TX Family Law Attorney

 When shopping around for a family law attorney in a case against your spouse, former spouse, or the other the parent of your child, you might run into some issues.
 If a law firm previously consulted with the other party on this case or another case, the firm might not be able to represent you because of that consultation.
 This is the case even if the firm was ultimately not hired for this case.
 Because of these issues, it might be better to pick a lawyer from a bit further away, so if you live in Dallas or Fort Worth, our Arlington attorneys might be perfect for your case.

 If you are facing legal issues that fall under the category of “family law” cases, you should contact a lawyer right away.
-Our family law attorneys in Arlington offer free legal consultations, so there is no risk to calling us and discussing your case to learn more about how we can help.

 In most cases, it is better to have a lawyer earlier in the process.
 If you contact us as soon as you know about the legal problem, we can help you control the narrative and begin to set yourself up for success.
 Many people who wait too long before talking to a lawyer will make mistakes that the other side can end up using against them, especially in divorce and child custody cases where every action you take might be scrutinized.